deadherd/nft-launch/README.md

 - `TELEGRAM_BOT_TOKEN` - token for your Telegram bot
 - `TELEGRAM_GROUP_ID` - optional group chat ID for nickname updates

+Create a `.env.local` file in the project root and provide the following keys:

 ```bash
 NEXT_PUBLIC_FIREBASE_API_KEY=...